sellicott/DSP-FFMpeg-Reverb/README.md

 * samples are 16-bits sighed integers in little endian (actually CPU should be little-endian too);
 * sample rate is 44100 Hz.

+Note that the raspberry pi works much better if the GUI has been turned off (just google it).
 ### Building

 On the pi some packages need to be installed (this is the audio decoding library).